-In the felonious field of cybercrime, it may seem impossible to pinpoint where a cyberattack threat may resonate from.
+In the felonious field of cybercrime, it may seem impossible to pinpoint where cyberattack threats may resonate from.
 And while you may not be able to pinpoint an exact address of the person who’s holding your organization’s computers hostage via ransomware, there are three main categories of cybercriminals your organization may need to face.
 Whether or not you need to handle each, and subsequently how, are critical points of understanding to be aware of when creating an effective cybersecurity plan

 Hackers with Political Bias